Interfaces Division

 Call for Expressions of Interest – 2026 Sessions

-To promote transdisciplinary projects with a local impact and foster networking among researchers and civil society actors, the ExposUM Institute is offering a new support program for research teams within the I-Site community and their partner organizations, designed to highlight their research on topics related to the exposome, environmental health, or global health as they pertain to regional issues at the science-society interface.
+To promote transdisciplinary projects with a local impact and foster networking among researchers and civil society actors, the ExposUM Institute is offering a new support program for research teams within the I-Site community and their nonprofit partners, to highlight their research on topics related to the exposome, environmental health, or global health, focusing on regional issues at the science-society interface.

-Events must include at least oneoutreach activity(such as a lecture, event, or screening of a film or documentary) to highlight the initiative at the science-society interface and facilitate thesharing oftransdisciplinaryexperiencesacross the I-SITE.
+Events must include at least oneoutreach activity(conference, event, film or documentary screening) to highlight the initiative at the science-society interface and facilitate thesharing oftransdisciplinaryexperiencesacross the I-SITE network.

-This call for expressions of interest, titled “Science/Society Interactions,” supports action research initiatives that strengthen collaborations between I-SITE members and civil society (local and regional authorities, associations and cooperatives, citizen groups, and government agencies such as the ARS, etc.).
-This support is intended to bolster and promote transdisciplinary action research initiatives in the design phase (funding exploratory activities to enable a future action research project), in progress (funding for internships, surveys, and dissemination events), or completed (promotion of the initiative).
+This call for expressions of interest, “Science/Society Interactions,” supports action research initiatives that strengthen collaborations between I-SITE members and civil society (local governments, associations and cooperatives, citizen groups, government agencies such as the ARS, etc.).
+This support is intended to assist and promote transdisciplinary action research initiatives in the design phase (funding for exploratory activities to enable a future action research project), in progress (funding for internships, surveys, and dissemination events), or completed (promotion of the initiative).

-The supported events will include at least one outreach activity to highlight the transdisciplinary initiative and a session to share experiences regarding the drivers and barriers to transdisciplinarity at the I-SITE level.
+The supported events will include at least one outreach activity to highlight the transdisciplinary initiative and share experiences regarding the drivers and barriers to transdisciplinarity at the I-SITE level.

 After clicking on the link, click on the drop-down banner titled “Call for Expressions of Interest – 2026 Campaign: ‘Science-Society Interactions’”